erum-786/Global-Sales-and-Analytics-Power-BI-Project/README.md

-# Sales-and-Customer-Analytics-Dashboard
+# 📊 Global Sales and Analytics Dashboard
+Welcome to the Global Sales & Analytics Power BI project!
+This repository contains a comprehensive, interactive business intelligence solution designed to track, analyze, and visualize global sales performance, customer behavior, and product line profitability.

-# Project Overview
+# 📌 Project Overview
-This Power BI project provides a comprehensive, interactive view of sales data.
-It transforms raw sales data into actionable business insights, allowing stakeholders to track top-performing products, analyze total sales and profit, quantity ordered by product line and evaluate customer number across various regions.🚀
+This Power BI project transforms raw global sales data into actionable business insights.
+It features a multi-page dashboard system equipped with rich visualizations, dynamic filtering, and intuitive navigation to empower data-driven decision-making.

-# Key Features📈
-# Visualizations
-1. Top 10 Selling Products: A stacked bar chart highlighting the highest-selling products.
-2. Sales by Product Line: A visual breakdown of the sum of sales across different product lines.
-3. Quantity Ordered by Year: An interactive column chart tracking order volume trends over time.
-4. Customer Count by Country: A geographic or bar visual demonstrating customer distribution and market reach across countries.
-5. Quantity Ordered by Product-line: A tree map is used to represent the quantity ordered by using product line.

-# 🎛️ Interactive KPI, Cards & Slicers
+# 🛠️ Dashboards & Features
-Dynamic slicers and KPIs allow users to filter and view the following metrics instantly.
-1. Total Sales
-2. Total Quantity Orderes
-3. Total Profit
-4. Most Ordered Product
-5. Sales based on year (KPI Visual)
-6. Slicer for city, country and product line.
+The report is structured into the following key sections:

+• 📈 Executive Sales Summary Dashboard: Provides a high-level overview of total sales, profit,most ordered product and total quantity ordered.
+It features top 10 selling products, sales trends by product line, top-performing countries using map, quantity ordered by productline and interactive KPIs.
+• 📊 Sales Trend Analysis: Analyzes Sales Trend based on product name, top 5 selling products, sum of sales by city, total sales by months.
+Use Cards to represent the data in better way and show total total sales, profit % based on year and countries represented using slicers.
+• 👥 Customer Analytics: Analyzes customer demographics, purchasing behavior, and segmentation.
+It helps identify high-value customers and regional buying patterns.
+• 📦 Product Line Analysis: Breaks down sales and profitability by product categories.
+Highlights best and worst-performing products, allowing for better inventory and marketing strategies.
+• 💡 Interactive Tooltip: Custom-built tooltips are embedded across the dashboards to provide instant, detailed context (such as sub-category breakdowns) when hovering over data points.

 # 🛠️ Tools & Technologies Used
 1. Visualization: Power BI Desktop